Enterprise security general information and guidelines in Azure HDInsight

 - Use the internal gateway that isn't open to the public internet.

-Azure Active Directory (Azure AD) is Microsoft's cloud-based identity and access management service.
+Microsoft Entra ID (Microsoft Entra ID) is Microsoft's cloud-based identity and access management service.

 Enable service endpoints if you require conditional access bypass using Trusted IPs.